User37som/libbitcoin/bx-ek-new.md

-Info: Create an encrypted private key from an intermediate passphrase
+Create an encrypted private key from an intermediate passphrase token (BIP38).
-token (BIP38).
 ```sh
 $ bx ek-new --help
 ```